charignon/github-review/README.md

   `github-review-view-comments-in-code-lines-outdated` to `t`, however we cannot guarantee correct placement of these comments in the review buffer.

-  You can also enable replies to inline comments by setting `github-review-reply-inline-comments` to `t`, this feature only works if `github-review-view-comments-in-code-lines` is also set to `t`.
-This way, if you include a comment right after a previous received comment in the diff buffer, your new comment will be sent as a reply.

 ## Notice

 *I am providing code in the repository to you under an open source license.
 Because this is my personal repository, the license you receive to my